-3 bending poles in the first 3 positions with 1 carton on each pole, and 1 bucket on the 2 metre mark at the changeover end, in line with the bending poles.
+4 bending poles in the first 4 positions with 1 carton on poles 1, 3 and 4, and 1 bucket on the 3 metre mark at the changeover end, in line with the bending poles.

-The rider collects a carton from any pole, rides to the changeover end, puts the carton into the bucket, rides to individually collect and put the other two cartons into the bin, and rides to cross the Start/Finish line.
+The rider collects a carton from any pole, rides to the changeover end, puts the carton into the bucket, rides to individually collect and put the other two cartons into the bucket, and rides to cross the Start/Finish line.